-So would I try the Butterball Stuffed Turkey again if given the chance?
+So would I try the Butterball Stuffed Turkey again if given a chance?

-It really is a very easy way to tackle a cooking chore that’s usually laborious and time-consuming — you just need to recognize that with the wide spectrum of ovens, turkey sizes and roasting pans available, like with any cooking, you’ll need to learn to adjust accordingly to your situation.
+It really is a straightforward way to tackle a cooking chore that’s usually laborious and time-consuming — you need to recognize that with the wide spectrum of ovens, turkey sizes and roasting pans available, like with any cooking, you’ll need to learn to adjust accordingly to your situation.